wengelgemu/CMSI186/README.md

 # CMSI186
-This repository includes all Java assignments completed during the Spring 2020 semester of CMSI 186 Programming Lab
+This repository includes all Java assignments completed during my Spring 2020 semester of CMSI 186 Programming Lab at Loyola Marymount University

 Lab 1: Using command line to rearrange mixed up files